Types of roof inspection

 Roofing

 The answer to 'types of roof inspection' is that there are several common types of roof inspections that homeowners should be aware of.
-The most basic is a visual inspection, where you simply walk around the exterior of your home and look for any obvious signs of damage or wear on the roof.
-This can include missing, cracked, or curled shingles, as well as issues with the flashing, gutters, or roof ventilation.
+The most basic is a visual inspection, where a professional roofing technician examines the roof from the ground or on the roof itself to look for signs of damage or wear.
+This can include checking for missing, cracked, or curled shingles, as well as identifying any areas of leakage or water damage.

 Step-by-Step Guide